 If you need medicines you’re given a prescription from the doctor to take to a pharmacy.
 You may not have to pay for prescriptions if you are a student, or on benefits.
 You would need to complete an “exemption form”, and your doctor’s (GP) surgery or pharmacy will be able to help you with this.
 Your personal adviser can also help you with this.
 Otherwise, you will have to pay to collect the medicine you’ve been prescribed.

 NHS 111 is a 24/7 confidential telephone helpline that can help you with concerns about your health.
-You can find out more here: https://www.nhs.uk/using-the-nhs/nhs-services/urgent-and-emergency-care/nhs-111/.
+You can find out more here: NHS111

 If you need health care outside of normal working hours (which are Monday to Friday daytimes) you should dial 111 to contact your local NHS Out of Hours health service.
 The staff at 111 will help you get the care you need.
 If you need help now, but it’s not an emergency, call 111.
 If it’s an emergency, always call 999.

-To find a dentist near to where you live, go onto NHS Choices www.nhs.uk and click “Find a dentist”.
+To find a dentist near to where you live, go onto NHS Choices www.nhs.uk and click ‘Find a dentist’.
 Phone or visit the dentist you have chosen and ask to register as an NHS patient.
 Under the NHS, you might have to pay for some check-ups and treatments.
-If you’re not sure, your personal advisor will be able to help you.
+If you’re not sure, your personal adviser will be able to help you.

 You can go to a local, high street optician and have an NHS eye test.
 They are free up to the age of 19 if you are in full time education.
 After that, you may have to pay for sight tests and glasses, if you need them.
-Ask your personal advisor, as they will be able to help you with this and looking into whether you are entitle to any help with dentist and opticians charges.
-You may have to apply for discounts or exemptions from charges through the NHS Low Income Scheme. www.nhsbsa.nhs.uk/nhs-low-income-scheme
+Ask your personal adviser, as they will be able to help you with this and looking into whether you are entitled to any help with charges.
+You may have to apply for discounts or exemptions from charges through the NHS Low Income Scheme.